-FY 20-21 Actual FY 21-22 Actual FY 22-23 Actual FY 23-24 Estimate FY 24-25 Estimate 12 324 637 747 780
+FY 20-21 Actual FY 20-21 Actual FY 21-22 Actual FY 23-24 Estimate FY 24-25 Estimate 12 324 637 747 780

-Civil litigants continue to discover and employ the Justice court.
+Civil litigants continue to discover and employ the Justice Court.
 As more litigants successfully use the court, word spreads and more individuals are filing civil cases.
-Taking the cases at Marion County Justice Court, eases the burden on the Circuit Court so the Judges can focus on the pressing public matters.
+Handling cases at Marion County Justice Court eases the burden on the Circuit Court so the Judges can focus on the pressing public matters.

-4: Weddings
+# 4: Weddings